Marginal note:Duty of persons to provide necessaries

 (b) with respect to a duty imposed by paragraph (1)(c), the failure to perform the duty endangers the life of the person to whom the duty is owed or causes or is likely to cause the health of that person to be injured permanently.

-(3) Every one who commits an offence under subsection (2) is guilty of
+(3) Every one who commits an offence under subsection (2)

 (4) For the purpose of proceedings under this section,